Glossary

 How marginal ROAS relates to saturation

 Marginal ROAS is the slope of the spend-to-revenue response curve at your current budget.
 Near the origin that slope is steep, so marginal return is high; as spend approaches saturation the slope flattens towards horizontal, and marginal return collapses towards zero even though total revenue is still rising.
-That curve is exactly what saturation curves and budget ceilings describe, modelled mathematically with the Hill function and shaped over time by adstock.
-Marginal ROAS is simply the way that curvature shows up in the one number planners care about.
+That flattening is the textbook signature of diminishing returns along the saturation curve.

 How ElenIQ uses marginal ROAS